MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cicd-pipeline.md

 ## Issues and considerations

 The DevOps Pattern is intended to ensure consistency across deployments regardless of the target environment.
 However, capabilities vary across cloud and on-premises environments.
-Consider the following:
+Consider the following points:

 - Are the functions, endpoints, services, and other resources in your deployment available in the target deployment locations?
 - Are configuration artifacts stored in locations that are accessible across clouds?